 How do they do it?

 The answer is “Google AdWords”.
-If you own an e-commerce store and it is not currently running Google Shopping ads on it, then you are making a very huge slip of leaving a lot of money on the board.
+If you own an e-commerce store and it is not currently running Google Shopping ads on it, then you are not yet done with your e-commerce advertising campaign.

 E-commerce and AdWords go together like groundnut butter and jam for a good reason: that works: